I talk to people who are enthusiastic about passive real estate investing all the time.

 1031 Exchanges allow investors to sell their investment properties and exchange them for another while deferring taxation from that sale.

-And when an investor passes away, he or she can pass their real estate onto their heirs on a stepped-up basis.
-That eliminates capital gains tax as well as depreciation recapture.
+When investors pass away, they can pass their real estate onto their heirs on a stepped-up basis.
+This eliminates capital gains tax and depreciation recapture.

 Choosing an Investment Firm for Passive Real Estate

-When you invest with a syndicator, you’re investing in them as much as you’re investing in a property.
-So it’s incumbent upon you to do your due diligence before you invest.
+When you invest with a syndicator, you’re investing in them as much as in a property.
+So, it’s incumbent upon you to do your due diligence before you invest.

 You should know things like: